LPRamos1/text-insight-api/README.md

 ```bash
 pytest tests/
 ```

-🎯 Purpose
+## 🎯 Purpose

-This project was built as part of my learning process in backend development using FastAPI, focusing on API design, data validation, and simple text processing.
+This project was built as part of my learning process in backend development using FastAPI, focusing on API design, data validation (Pydantic), and modular Python architecture.

+It demonstrates how to structure a simple but clean REST API with separation between API layer and business logic.

+## 📚 What I learned

+- How to build a REST API using FastAPI
+- Basic API structure and request validation with Pydantic
+- Separation between business logic and API layer
+- Basic text processing techniques in Python
+- Containerization basics using Docker